 Tourists & visas

-Please note that, in principle, most tourists are under the obligation to apply for a short term visa at the Dutch embassy or consulate in the country of origin prior to travelling to the BES islands.
-The application form(s), attached hereto as Annex 1, must be completed.
-Please note that there a number of countries that are exempted from the visa requirement as well as certain categories of foreign nationals.
+Please note that, in principle, most tourists are under the obligation to apply for a short term visa at the Netherlands embassy or consulate in the country of origin or residence prior to travelling to the BES islands.
+Please note that there are a number of countries that are exempted from the visa requirement as well as certain categories of foreign nationals.